36 Hours in Dayton, Ohio

 Beer break @ 5 p.m.

 Two of the best breweries in Dayton, a major player in the craft beer scene, sit just a few blocks apart.
-At Dayton Beer Company, the first to open (in 2010), you can sip your Hawthorne Hill hefeweizen in a "European-style beer hall" or listen to live music in the festive outdoor beer garden.
-Fans of Warped Wing, brewing since 2014, love the imaginative beers, like Ermal's Belgian-style cream ale, and pack the industrial warehouse taproom where garage doors open wide when the weather allows.
+At Dayton Beer Company, you can sip your Hawthorne Hill hefeweizen in a "European-style beer hall" or listen to live music in the festive outdoor beer garden.
+Fans of Warped Wing love the imaginative beers, like Ermal's Belgian-style cream ale, and pack the industrial warehouse taproom where garage doors open wide when the weather allows.

 Do the District @ 6 p.m.